Optional Retirement Plan (ORP)

 the Teachers Retirement System.
 This decision must be made within 60 days following

 The Board of Regents of the University System of Georgia is responsible for the administration of the ORP and designates the companies authorized to underwrite the investment contracts.
 The Board of Regents has authorized the following carriers, which provide a variety of investments, services, and benefits: Fidelity, TIAA-CREF, Valic.
-Note that Lincoln Financial is not an ORP provider but provides 403(b) and 457(b) plans.

 View contact information for the 3 approved ORP companies.

 The University of Georgia cannot offer advice on retirement plans or guarantee investment returns, interest rates, dividends, or tax advantages.
 However, the University does recommend careful review of the ORP company fund prospectuses.
 You may also wish to consult a qualified financial or tax professional for assistance in deciding which of these two plans better meets your retirement goals.

 All newly-hired exempt benefit-eligible staff may choose between the TRS and ORP.
 (Non-exempt benefit-eligible staff must participate in TRS.)
 In addition, UGA temporary employees moving to exempt, benefit-eligible positions may choose between TRS and ORP.
 To view exempt and non-exempt positions, select any pay plan listed on the UGA pay plan page.

 The 1990 session of the Georgia General Assembly passed legislation creating an Optional Retirement Plan (ORP) known in law as the Regents Retirement Plan.
 ORP became effective October 1, 1990.
 A copy of the plan document is on file in the Board of Regents Central Office.
 This information is intended to summarize the ORP in general terms.
 In all questions of interpretation, the plan document will govern.